-PRIN CIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board is currently has or is looking to achieve in its membership.
-The mix of skills and diversity for which the Board is looking to achieve in membership of the Board is a majority of independent directors, with resources industry experience, and in particular operational processing and management experience in foreign jurisdictions, general corporate and commercial, marketing and investor relations experience, and a level of expertise and experience in industrial, regulatory and governmental relations both in Australia, Tanzania and Papua New Guinea.
+2.2 Alisted entity should have and dischose a board skills matrix setting out the mix of skills and diversity that the board is currently has or is boding to achieve in its membership.
+The mix of skills and diversity for which the Board is a majority of independent directors, with resources industry experience, and in particular operational processing and management experience in foreign jurisdictions, general corporate and commercial, marketing and investor relations experience, and a level of experise and experience in industria, regulatory and governmental relations both in Australia and Tanzana.
+The qualifications and experience in industria, regulatory and governmental relations both in Australia and Tanzana.
+The qualifications and experience the board continues to consider to be particularly relevant to the Company are in the areas of legal, finance (i.e. audit, taxation), mining exploration and overseas operations, investor relations, regulatory affairs, business development, human resources, technology and environment and sustainability.
+The table below details the collective skills of the current Board.
+The current collective experience, skills and attributes of the Board will be reviewed in conjunction with martials charges to the Company's operating requirements and strategy.
+Summany of collective experience, skills and attributes of the Board will be reviewed in conjunction with martials charges to the Company's operating requirements and strategy.
+Summany of collective experience, skills and attributes of the Board will be reviewed in conjunction with martials charges to the Company's operating requirements and strategy.
+Summany of collective experience, skills and attributes and the properties of the conjunction with martials charges to the Company's operating equirements and strategy.
+Summany of collective experience, skills and attributes are recommended in the properties of the conjunction with martials charges to the Company's operating requirements and strategy.
+Summany of collective e PRINCIPLES AND RECO MMENDATIONS COMPLY DISCLOSURE 2.2 A listed entity sh setting out the m ould have and disclose a board skills matrix nix of skills and diversity that the board is The mix of skills and diversity for which the Board is looking to achieve in membership of the Board is a majority of independent directors, with resources industry experience, and in particular operational processing and management experience in foreign jurisdictions, general corporate and commercial, marketing and investor relations experience, and a level of expertise and experience in industrial, regulatory and governmental relations both in Australia and Tanzania.
 The qualifications and experience the Board continues to consider to be particularly relevant to the Company are in the areas of legal, finance (i.e. audit, taxation), mining exploration and overseas operations, investor relations, regulatory affairs, business development, human resources, technology and environment and sustainability.
-The table below details the collective skills of the current Board The current collective experience, skills and attributes of the Board will be reviewed in conjunction with material changes to the Company's operating requirements and strategy.
-Summary of collective experience, skills and attributes of the Board Resource industry including exploration and mining development and operations Executive management, strategy and leadership International global commercial experience Financial, tax and accounting services experience Marketing Resource industry including exploration and mining development and operations Skills and attributes Engineering, project management Community and stakeholder engagement and investor relations Operational Business Development Corporate Governance, risk management and regulatory The Board is of the view that current Board possesses an appropriate mix of skills, experience and knowledge to enable the Board to discharge its responsibilities and deliver on corporate objectives and governance.
+The table below details the collective skills of the current Board.
+The current collective experience, skills and attributes of the Board will be reviewed in conjunction with material changes to the Company's operating requirements and strategy.
+Summary of collective experience, skills and attributes of the Board Experience Resource industry including exploration and mining development and operations Executive management, strategy and leadership International global commercial experience Financial, tax and accounting services experience Marketing Resource industry including exploration and mining development and operations Skills and attributes Engineering, project management Community and stakeholder engagement and investor relations Operational Business Development Corporate Governance, risk management and regulatory The Board is of the view that current Board possesses an appropriate mix of skills, experience and knowledge to enable the Board to discharge its responsibilities and deliver on